 The "New Community Authority" (NCA) is a tool defined by ORC 349.
-It creates a process by which a district is created for the "conduct of industrial, commercial, residential, cultural, educational, and recreational activities, and designed in accordance with planning concepts for the placement of utility, open space, and other supportive facilities."
-The establishment of the NCA can identify sources of revenue, such as a community development charge on the basis of the assessed valuation of real property."
+It creates a process by which a district is created for the "conduct of industrial, commercial, residential, cultural, educational, and recreational activities, and designed in accordance with planning concepts for the placement of utility, open supportive facilities." and other establishment of the NCA can identify sources of revenue, such as a community development charge on the basis of the assessed valuation of real property."